bu-ist/bu-navigation/readme.md

 ###5.
 The same drag and drop view is available to move pages while editing them###
 ![The same drag and drop view is available to move pages while editing them](https://ps.w.org/bu-navigation/assets/screenshot-5.png)

 ## Changelog

+### 1.2.21

+* Updates npm dependencies and Grunt toolchain.
+* Additions and changes to related to PHP code standards.

+### 1.2.20

+* Fix for jQuery bug in the "Add Link" functionality.

 ### 1.2.19